Onako-Zwide/st10493287_Onako-Zwide_POE_Chatbot/README.md

 I then worked on the bot's responses to user inputs.
 I then implemented questions regarding cybersecurity.
 I then enhanced the console's User Interface by using colours, adding borders and the typing effect to make it look good.
+Went back and fixed the voice greeting and it is working.